wp-plugins/threewp-broadcast/readme.txt

 Xcache v3, which does support namespaces, has not yet been tested.
 Anyone with Xcache v3 experience is welcome to contact me with info.

 == Changelog ==

+= 21 20150705 =
+* New: Broadcast now hooks into the network admin menu.
+* Fix: Attachments that are also the featured image will no longer be deleted.
+This fixes broken links to the two images, which are actually the same.
+* Fix: Copied attachments are given the names from the original attachment.
+See https://github.com/the-plainview/threewp_broadcast/pull/31
+* Fix: Display the blog domain in the meta box if the blog name is empty.
+* Code: API release.
+See src/api.php
+* Code: threewp_broadcast_get_user_writable_blogs, threewp_broadcast_maybe_clear_post hook priority changed from 11 to 100.
+* Code: threewp_broadcast_get_post_types, threewp_broadcast_menu, threewp_broadcast_prepare_meta_box, threewp_broadcast_wp_insert_term, threewp_broadcast_wp_update_term, threewp_broadcast_manage_posts_custom_column priority change from 9 to 5.
+* Code: New attachment_data/copied_attachments helper.
+* Code: broadcasting_data->broadcast_to() can now take a simple blog ID integer.
+* Code: broadcasting_data handles more setup itself, instead of relying on others.
+* Code: broadcasting_data now defaults to true for custom fields, linking and taxonomies.

 = 20 20150609 =
 * New: Custom field handling has been simplified.
 The "broadcast internal field" setting has been removed and the blacklist, whitelist and protect list now apply to all fields.